mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ## Experiments

-This research primarily involves training, validating, and evaluating \ac{CNN} models using \ac{ISA} characteristics such as endianness, word size, and instruction length as the target features.
+This research primarily involves training, validating, and evaluating \ac{CNN} models using the \ac{ISA} characteristics endianness and instruction length as the target features.
 This subsection outlines our approach to data preprocessing as well as the model architectures we use for our experiments.

 ### Data preprocessing

 While most \ac{CNN} architectures are designed for image data, our datasets consist of compiled binary executables.
-Thus, how these are encoded into a format that can be consumed by a \ac{CNN} is a crucial part of our method.
+Thus, how these are encoded into a format that can be consumed by a \ac{CNN} is a crucial part of our methodology.
 In our experiments, we use two different approaches for image encoding.

 #### Two-dimensional byte-level encoding

-We treat each byte value as an integer whose value range from 0 to 255.
-The values are placed in a two-dimensional array of a predetermined size.
-If the file is larger than the predetermined size, only the first bytes are used.
-If the file is smaller than the predetermined size, the remaining bytes are padded with zero values.
+Using two-dimensional byte-level encoding, we treat each byte in the binary file as an integer with values ranging from 0 to 255.
+These values are arranged in a two-dimensional array of predetermined size and fed into the \ac{CNN}.
+For files larger than this predetermined size, we use only the initial bytes that fit within the dimensions.
+Rather than applying data augmentation techniques for files smaller than this predetermined size, we exclude them from the dataset entirely.
+We discuss this approach in more detail in \autoref{input-size-and-file-splitting}.

 When applying two-dimensional \ac{CNN} on 2D grids of this format, the byte values will essentially be treated as pixel values, where the byte sequence forms a grayscale image. \autoref{fig:byte-encoding} shows an example of a 9-byte sequence encoded as a 3x3 pixel grayscale image.